 Connect to Our Campus

 In the midst of adversity there is a tendency to become closed-off or isolated.
 Talking about emotions and setbacks can feel uncomfortable and vulnerable.
 However, the best way to build a resilient nature is to connect oneself with support networks.
-The Story of Failure Program offers a list of campus resources that students might find helpful during this process.
+Below is a list of campus resources that students may find beneficial.

 Tulane Success Coaches are professional coaches, credentialed through the International Coach Federation, who support undergraduate students in their academic, personal, and career success.
 Through regular one-on-one meetings, Success Coaches assist students in exploring their unique processing styles and ingrained habits/beliefs, as well as creating actionable steps to meet their goals.
 Coaches frequently partner with students on the following topics: executive function concerns, neurodiversity, time-management, motivation, testing anxiety, stress management, college transition, and decision-making.